Open education

 Read more about the survey or review the executive summary (PDF).

 Additionally, the Student Experience in the Research University (SERU) survey investigates various facets of student life.
-A recent survey revealed that financial difficulties are a significant concern for UVA students, with nearly 60% of UVA undergraduates worried about funding their education.
-Additionally, approximately 75% of the respondents indicated that financial constraints have influenced their learning, leading them to purchase fewer or cheaper used books, or to rely on reserve readings.
+A recent survey revealed that financial difficulties are a significant concern for UVA students, with nearly 60% of UVA undergraduates expressing concern about paying for their undergraduate education.

 Pedagogy